ECE Funding Handbook

 Services are required to keep other information on enrolment records for health and safety purposes.
-Please see the Education (Early Childhood Services) Regulations 2008 or contact your Ministry regional office for further details.
+Please see the Education (Early Childhood Services) Regulations 2008 or contact your Ministry local office for further details.

-For Ministry record keeping purposes, sections marked with this symbol ♦ in the Enrolment Agreement Form sample must be included by services in every Enrolment Agreement form.
-(20 Hours ECE sections are not applicable if the service does not offer 20 Hours ECE.)
+Sections marked with this symbol ♦ in the Enrolment Agreement Form sample must be included by services in every Enrolment Agreement form.
+(20 Hours ECE sections are not applicable if the service does not offer 20 Hours ECE.).